rocketroz/fittwin-unified/frontend/nativescript/README.md

 ```

 Use these shells to validate navigation, deep links, and native packaging, then progressively replace the WebView with real NativeScript AR components.

+### Native capture QA

+- The shared capture service (`frontend/nativescript/shared/capture/*`) unifies the Android ARCore spike and the Swift LiDAR plugin.
+See `docs/mobile/capture_sources.md` for the source-of-truth reference across repos.
+- Follow `docs/mobile/native_capture_qa.md` to run the measurement service locally, configure API keys, and verify that the shopper/brand labs can capture, submit, and display backend responses.

 ### Android specifics